 I’m delighted we have been able to secure Certain Curtain Theatre for this invaluable work.
 Their track record, expertise and reputation made them an excellent choice.”

 “Domestic violence is a global problem.
-1 in 3 women worldwide have experienced either physical and/or sexual intimate partner violence.
-Yet, we know it is grossly under-reported.
+1 in 3 women worldwide have experienced physical and/or sexual intimate partner violence.
+Under-reporting means this is just the tip of the iceberg.
 Theatre is a great way to raise awareness and understanding.” says John Woudberg, writer and director.
 LADY IN RED explores one woman’s attempts to leave an abusive relationship.
 It helps audiences understand how difficult it can be to escape domestic abuse.”

 “As part of the deal we filmed a short scene which means we can reach the more rural parts of the community via television.

-We are over the moon to have been chosen.
-It’s the first time that this type of theatre has been performed on the Islands.
-We have toured the UK regularly and performed in Europe before, but this is the farthest we have travelled.
+It’s wonderful to be chosen to launch this important initiative.
+We are over the moon!
+This is a first for this type of theatre on the Islands.
+Having toured the UK regularly, this is the farthest we have travelled.
 It was wonderful to see the beautiful wildlife and even a couple of penguins too!”Claire Moore